mitogen-hq/mitogen/docs/howitworks.rst

 a package it has previously imported, and if so, ignores the request if the module does not appear in the enumeration of child modules belonging to the package that was provided by the master.

+Import Preloading
+#################

+To further avoid round-trips, when a module or package is requested by a child, its bytecode is scanned in the master to find all the module's ``import`` statements, and of those, which associated modules appear to have been loaded in the master's :py:data:`sys.modules`.

+The :py:data:`sys.modules` check is necessary to handle various kinds of conditional execution, for example, when a module's code guards an ``import`` statement based on the active Python runtime version, operating system, or optional third party dependencies.

+Before replying to a child's request for a module with dependencies:

+* If the request is for a package, any dependent modules used by the package that appear within the package itself are known to be missing from the child, since the child requested the top-level package module, therefore they are pre-loaded into the child using ``LOAD_MODULE`` messages before sending the ``LOAD_MODULE`` message for the requested package module itself.
+In this way, the child will already have dependent modules cached by the time it receives the requested module, avoiding one round-trip for each dependency.

+  For example, when a child requests the ``django`` package, and the master determines the ``django`` module code in the master has import statements for ``django.utils``, ``django.utils.lru_cache``, and ``django.utils.version``, and that exceution of the module code on the master caused those modules to appear in the master's :py:data:`sys.modules`, there is high probability execution of the ``django`` module code in the child will cause the same modules to be loaded.
+Since all those modules exist within the ``django`` package, and we already know the child lacks that package, it is safe to assume the child will make follow-up requests for those modules too.

+  In the example, this replaces 4 round-trips with 1 round-trip.

+For any package module ever requested by a child, the parent keeps a note of the name of the package for one final optimization:

+* If the request is for a sub-module of a package, and it is known the child loaded the package's implementation from the parent, then any dependent modules of the requested module at any nesting level within the package that is known to be missing are sent using ``LOAD_MODULE`` messages before sending the ``LOAD_MODULE`` message for the requested module, avoiding 1 round-trip for each dependency within the same top-level package.

+  For example, when a child has previously requested the ``django`` package, the parent knows it was completely absent on the child.
+Therefore when the child subsequently requests the ``django.db`` module, it is safe to assume the child will generate subsequent ``GET_MODULE`` requests for the 2 ``django.conf``, 3 ``django.core``, 2 ``django.db``, 3 ``django.dispatch``, and 7 ``django.utils`` indirect dependencies for ``django.db``.

+  In the example, this replaces 17 round-trips with 1 round-trip.

+The method used to detect import statements is similar to the standard library :py:mod:`modulefinder` module: rather than analyze module source code, ``IMPORT_NAME`` opcodes are extracted from the module's bytecode.
+This is since clean source analysis methods (:py:mod:`ast` and :py:mod:`compiler`) are an order of magnitude slower, and incompatible across major Python versions.

 Child Module Enumeration